YSocialTwin/YClient/README.md

 *Step 3:* Make sure the y_server is running.

 *Step 4:* Run the client to interact with the server.

-Under the folder clients, you can find a simple client that interacts with the server.

 ```bash
 python y_client.py